What is a Mandatory Settlement Conference?

 Local rules may impose other rules on the statements, but every mandatory settlement conference statement must include at least these four things.

-Once the day comes for the mandatory settlement conference, the parties will have a hearing.
-As mentioned above, this usually takes place at the courthouse and is presided over by a temporary judge or judge, sometimes even the same judge presiding over the case.
-These conferences are usually shorter than a mediation, so they result in a favorable settlement less often than mediation will.
-However, if the parties are close to an agreement, then it may be possible to reach an agreement at the conference.
+The parties will have a hearing once the day comes for the mandatory settlement conference.
+As mentioned above, this usually occurs at the courthouse and is presided over by a temporary judge or judge, sometimes even the same judge presiding over the case.
+These conferences are usually shorter than a mediation, resulting in a favorable settlement less often than mediation will.
+However, if the parties are close to an agreement, it may be possible to reach an agreement at the conference.

 The parties and their lawyers and agents will meet with the judge to try and see if the case can be settled without trial.
-Each judge will have their own way to run a conference and it will be dependent on the subject matter of the dispute, but most judges will at least discuss the following topics:
+Each judge will have their way of running a conference, and it will be dependent on the subject matter of the dispute, but most judges will at least discuss the following topics:

-• Facts: The parties will need to discuss the facts as each of the parties see them.
+• Facts: The parties must discuss the facts as each sees them.

-• Facts at Issue: The judge will often guide the parties through the facts to see if there are any facts that the parties cannot agree on.
+• Facts at Issue: The judge will often guide the parties through the facts to determine whether there are any facts on which they cannot agree.

 • Needs: The parties will discuss what they will need to settle.